What's at risk near you?

 Our heritage is under threat.
 Many historic places are neglected, broken and unloved.

-Two decades on, we're delighted to announce that over two thirds of buildings and structures on the 1998 Register are now safe.
-Historic places have been rescued in urban and rural areas right across England.
+More than two decades on, we're delighted that over two-thirds of the buildings and structures on the 1998 Register are now safe.
+Heritage has been rescued in urban and rural areas right across England.

 It's thanks to the vision of developers, investors, conservation professionals, trusts and friends groups, as well as cooperative working between owners, local authorities and funders that repair and reuse projects are often so successful.